-The model makes these three weird divisions: splitting experts from testimony, having two assertion categories, and dividing scepticism and scepticism.
-Let’s put those together, alongside the two big topics from theory of knowledge, contextualism and Gettier.
+The model makes these three weird divisions: splitting experts from testimony, having two assertion categories, and dividing skepticism and scepticism.
+Let’s put those together, alongside the two big topics from theory of knowledge: contextualism and Gettier.

 There were a few articles, especially in the late 1970s and early 1980s, but it doesn’t look so huge.
-It’s even less dramatic if we use weighted counts.
+It’s even less dramatic if using weighted counts.

 We can also look at that as a percentage of all philosophy articles published in that year.

-At its height, it’s about 1.3% of all the philosophy being done in a year.
-That’s not a small number, but there are only four years where it is above 1%, and only four more between 0.75% and 1%.
+At its height, it’s about 1.3 percent of all the philosophy being done in a year.
+That’s not a small number, but there are only four years where it is above 1 percent, and only four more between 0.75 percent and 1 percent.
 So why is it remembered as taking over everything?
 This graph I think is part of the explanation.
 Now we’ll express these articles as a percentage of all epistemology being published.

-For several years it was 15-20% of all epistemology that was being published.
-And remember that we have a very inclusive conception of epistemology, so there’s a decent case that these numbers are on the low side, and it’s really more like 20-25%.
+For several years it was 15 to 20 percent of all epistemology that was being published.
+And remember that we have a very inclusive conception of epistemology, so there’s a decent case that these numbers are on the low side, and it’s really more like 20 to 25 percent.
 And that does seem excessive.
-So there’s a reasonable case that for a while the Gettier Problem literature was a rather excessive proportion of the epistemology literature.
-And maybe that’s why it looms so large in a lot of people’s impression of what happens in epistemology.
+So there’s a reasonable case that for a while the Gettier problem literature was a rather excessive proportion of the epistemology literature.
+And maybe that’s why it looms so large in a lot of people’s impressions of what happens in epistemology.

 The rest of this chapter is automatically generated.
-Every section covers 1 of these 40 topics.
+Every section covers one of these forty topics.
 It displays:

 - The keywords for each topic.